grafana/loki-k6-handson/README.md

 ## Play with Explore mode

 Open a log line from the previous query.
 You can see the content, but in the structured result, you only have the labels (app and foo).
-You can't use the content as key/value pairs
+You can't use the content as key/value pairs.

 The LogQL builder is giving you a hint: "Add a logfmt parser".
 Click on it and run the query.
 Open one of the log line.
 You should now see the content as a key/value pair. logfmt is `key=value otherkey=othervalue` format.
 The builder caught it from the results and told you he can give you actionable results.
 Now it gives you another hint: "Add label filter" click on it and set Label as VirtualUserID and value as 5, then run the query.